Sound of the Underground (album): Music and lyrics

 Sound of the Underground takes influence from a number of 1980s genres, such as synthpop, power pop, and new wave, and 1990s styles like big beat, drum and bass, and garage.
 The album received comparisons to girl groups such as Bananarama, The Bangles and Spice Girls.
 Similarities to Kylie Minogue and Madonna were also noted.
 A majority of the songs make use of guitars and electronic beats.
 The rise of indie rock also inspired Brian Higgins to "blur the edges between commercial music and so-called "indie" music."
 He continued, "pop music was on its backside and indie music was about to rise, through The Strokes and everything else.
-We were an independent company and we were as indie as the other bands around us.
-The guitar riff on "No Good Advice" is very very similar to the riff on the track "Michael" by Franz Ferdinand."
+We were an independent company and we were as indie as the other bands around us."

 It was said that the album's "lyrics [were] curiously insistent upon Girls Aloud's musical credibility and autonomy of thought."
 Higgins said that "No Good Advice" reflected his general mood of failure after a special deal between Xenomania and London Records fell through in 2000, and about persisting in spite of what people told him to do or not to do.
 "Life Got Cold" was labelled "surprisingly poignant."